apiman/apiman/distro/karaf/bundles/gateway/readme.md

 # Create the org.ops4j.pax.web.cfg file under the directory /etc of Karaf

 - Define the port to be used for the https and https protocols
-- Setup the paramaters to access the keystore created and the password to be used
+- Setup the parameters to access the keystore created and the password to be used

 ```
 org.osgi.service.http.secure.enabled=true
-org.osgi.service.http.port.secure=8443
+org.osgi.service.http.port.secure=8444
 org.osgi.service.http.port=8181
 org.osgi.service.http.enabled=true
 org.ops4j.pax.web.ssl.keystore=/Users/chmoulli/Temp/_apiman/keystore.jks